 JANE HARPER (Autumn 2014)

 Based in Australia, where she was working as a journalist for The Sydney Morning Herald, Jane opted for our online novel-writing course over the London-based one for obvious reasons.
 As she explains in this video interview, she came up with the idea for an Outback-set crime novel specifically for the course – and wrote its opening 3,000 words in order to apply.
 That novel, which she worked on with tutor Lisa O’Donnell and her 14 coursemates, became The Dry – which has been an international bestseller and has sold more than 100,000 paperback copies in the UK alone.
-Jane’s much-anticipated second novel Force of Nature has just been published in Australia, and will be launched in the UK in February 2018.
+Jane’s highly-anticipated second novel Force of Nature and third novel The Lost Man were also bestsellers.
+We can’t wait to read what she writes next!

 NICHOLAS SEARLE (Spring 2014)

 The opening of Nicholas Searle’s labyrinthine thriller The Good Liar was one of the early stand-out submissions for our then-new online novel-writing course.
 And, upon completion of the course, the author was picked up quickly by Curtis Brown’s Jonny Geller, and sold to Viking in the UK – where he’s now looked after by John le Carré’s editor Mary Mount.
 He was then picked out as one of The Observer’s New Faces of Fiction in January 2016.
+The book was adapted into a film by New Line Cinema, it stars Ian McKellen and Helen Mirren.
 As a resident of northeast England, Nicholas was unable to make the weekly journey to London to study with us, so opted for the online course instead.
 Nicholas followed the phenomenal success of The Good Liar with A Traitor in the Family in April 2017.